 So how do you get things to float in resin?

-You’re going to have to pour multiple layers.
+You’re going to pour multiple layers.

-Before adding the resin, be sure to prep the resin mold with a light mist of Castin’ Craft mold release and conditioner and allow to dry.
+Before adding the resin, be sure to prep the resin mold with a light mist of Castin’ Craft mold release and conditioner and allow it to dry.